 You can stroll through natural habitats and visit a nocturnal house to see some of Australia’s most iconic wildlife.
 You’ll meet crocodiles, koalas, emus, brolgas, dingoes, dunnarts, bilbies and kangaroos, along with resident platypus, Wally.
 Explore the park on your own or join the rangers in one of their daily wildlife shows.

-Most of David Fleay Wildlife Park is suitable for wheelchairs, prams and for those who find walking difficult.
+The park is mostly suitable for wheelchairs, prams and people with difficulty walking.
 You can also explore the nearby Tallebudgera Creek mangrove boardwalk along the mangrove-fringed Tallebudgera Creek.